AdamMooers/upsilon/doc/programmers_manual.md

 TODO

+### Static IPs

+The client and controller IPs are baked into the software *and firmware* at build time.
+The software configuration is in `software/prj.conf`.
+The firmware configuration is in `firmware/soc.py` (see `local_ip` and `remote_ip` settings in `SoCCore`).

+The controlling computer must have it's static IP on the interface connected to the controller to be the same as `remote_ip`.
+By default this is `91.168.1.100`.

 ## Logging

+TODO: Do logging via UDP?

 Logging is done via UART.
 Connect the micro-USB slot to the controlling computer to get debug output.